A program of Fundación Museo de Arte Acarigua-Araure · submitted to the UNESCO IFCD 2026 call · Acarigua-Araure, Venezuela

 Transparency commitment

-Project expenditure follows documented internal controls, expenditure tracking and periodic review against the approved budget.
+Project expenditure follows documented internal controls, expenditure tracking and periodic review against the proposed budget.
 All expenses are supported by invoices, receipts, contracts or equivalent accounting documentation.
 UNESCO reporting requirements will be fully met if the project is approved.

 Who the platform is designed for.